-Radio MAC Ping runs at the MAC sublayer of the Data Link layer, thus allowing you to ping any 802.11g or 802.11b device that is connected to the access point.
-Radio MAC Ping can help you determine the connectivity and signal strength of an 802.11g or an 802.11b radio.
+Radio MAC Ping runs at the MAC sublayer of the Data Link layer, thus allowing you to ping any 802.11g device that is connected to the access point.
+Radio MAC Ping can help you determine the connectivity and signal strength of an 802.11g radio.